sonu355/Todo-List/README.md

 - Persistent storage using local storage

 ## Installation
-1. Clone the repository: `git clone https://github.com/[username]/javascript-todo-list.git`
+1. Clone the repository: `git clone https://github.com/sonu355/Todo-List.git`
-2. Navigate to the project directory: `cd javascript-todo-list`
+2. Navigate to the project directory: `cd Todo-List`
 3. Open the `index.html` file in your browser to run the application.

 ## Usage